1. Home

 • Emergency medical/dental visit with a parent/guardian note

-• Bereavement (death in the immediate family) with a parent/guardian note
+• Bereavement (death in the immediate family) with a parent/guardian note o Court/legal obligation with a parent/guardian note

-• College visit (seniors only – limited to two days per quarter) with a parent/guardian note
+• College visit (seniors only – limited to two days per quarter) with a parent/guardian note o Extraordinary circumstances on a case-by-case basis

 Students who are absent from school are responsible for completing any class and homework missed.
 Teachers will allow students a minimum of two days to make up each day of missed work.
 At the end of each quarter, the Principal will convene an Attendance Appeal Board to hear parent/guardian appeals.
 Daily attendance calls will be made to the parent/guardian of absent students.